-China, and the rest of the world, would be better served by a choice-based marketable birth license plan, or "birth credits," that could stop or reverse population growth on a dime.
-Birth credits allow people to have as many children as they desire and can manage and reward people who are willing to give up that right.
+China, and the rest of the world, would be better served by a choice-based marketable birth license plan, or "birth credits", that could stop or reverse population growth on a dime.
+Birth credits allow people to have as many children as they desire and can manage, and rewards people who are willing to give up that right.

 Historically, in the US, we have policies that encourage larger families, even with people who can’t afford it or who often don't even care about children.
 To get more welfare, all you have to do is have more children, and that encourages overbreeding.